intellekthq/duckdb-pst/README.md

 └────────────┴─────────┘
 ```

-See the [Query Cookbook](#query-cookbook) for more examples of common PST analysis tasks.
+See [Common Queries](#common-queries) for more examples of common PST analysis tasks.

 ## Performance Features